ctb/titus-blog/src/2015-growing-sustainable-software-development-process.rst

 Other useful links:

-* the `Software Sustainability Institute `evaluation checklist
+* the `Software Sustainability Institute's evaluation checklist
   <http://www.software.ac.uk/online-sustainability-evaluation>`__ can
   be a helpful way to assess your project.

-* There are several sites for hosting documentation that's automatically updated from your version control repo; we use `ReadTheDocs <http://www.readthedocs.org>`__.
+* There are several sites for hosting documentation that automatically update from your version control repo; we use `ReadTheDocs <http://www.readthedocs.org>`__.

 * Targeting code to test is easily done by first looking for